pace-neutrons/Horace/documentation/adr/0020-use-c-mex-api.md

 which stores complex numbers as
 [real_1, imag_1, real_2, imag_2, ..., real_n, imag_n].
-This differs in releases R2017b and earlier, where complex numbers were stored in two separate arrays, once for the real parts one for the imaginary.
+This differs in releases R2017b and earlier, where complex numbers were stored in two separate arrays, one for the real parts one for the imaginary.
 You switch between which API to use in Mex files by defining the macro `MATLAB_DEFAULT_RELEASE` to be `R2017b` or `R2018b`.
 Or by passing the `-R2017b` or `-R2018b` flag to Matlab's `mex` command.
 To remain compatible with older Matlab versions we must compile with the `-R2017b` flag.
+For full compatibility, you can write implementations for both APIs and use the `MX_HAS_INTERLEAVED_COMPLEX` macro and preprocessor directives (`#if`, `#else` etc) to switch between them.